Google's YouTube to launch subscription model in "few months" - CNBC

-Feb 18 Google Inc is set to launch a subscription model for YouTube in a few months, CNBC quoted Robert Kyncl, the online video service's head of content and business operations as saying at the Code/Media conference.
+Google Inc (GOOGL.O) is set to launch a subscription model for YouTube in a few months, CNBC quoted Robert Kyncl, the online video service's head of content and business operations as saying at the Code/Media conference.

 The company was "fine-tuning the experience", Kyncl said at the conference in California. (cnb.cx/1zOXElH)